 The world is full of uncertainties and there is a level of risk in every human activity, including engineering.
 Many industries require an engineer to manage significant risks and design for high reliability, such as oil and gas, subsea, nuclear, aviation and large civil projects (e.g. bridges and dams).
 To meet these engineering challenges and make rational decisions in the presence of uncertainty, this course will introduce students to methods and tools used by engineers to analysis risk and reliability.

-The course studies the physical principles, technologies and systems, and effects on the environment associated with renewable energy generation from wind, marine and hydro sources.
-The course provides understanding of the position of these sources of energy in the current and future global energy requirements and the technical challenges in meeting the future energy demands.
+To provide an understanding of the physical principles, technologies and systems associated with renewable energy generation from wind and marine sources.
+To provide an understanding of the position of these sources of energy in the current and future global energy requirements and the technical challenges in meeting the future energy demand.

 We will endeavour to make all course options available; however, these may be subject to timetabling and other constraints.
 Please see our InfoHub pages for further information.